Richtweg station

 Richtweg is a public transport station for the rapid transit trains of Hamburg's underground railway line U1, located in Norderstedt, Germany.

-It was opened 1953 as a stop of the Alster Northern Railway (ANB) from Ulzburg Süd to Ochsenzoll with an island platform.
+It was opened in 1953 as a stop of the Alster Northern Railway (ANB) from Ulzburg Süd to Ochsenzoll with an island platform.
 Between 1994 and 1996 this section of the ANB was rebuilt for the Hamburg U-Bahn system.

 Station layout

 The station is a side platform station with a passenger bridge crossing at the north and exits to both sides of it.